-- For the dressing, bring a medium-large pot, 2/3 full of water, to a rolling boil.
-Add basil and push on basil with a large spoon to submerge.
+For the dressing, bring a medium-large pot, 2/3 full of water, to a rolling boil.
+Add basil and submerge it under the water with a large, heat-resistant spoon.
 After 20 seconds, drain basil and rinse with cold water for 30 seconds to stop the cooking process.
 Gather basil in your hand and squeeze as much water out as possible.

-- Combine basil with all other dressing ingredients in a blender container.
+Combine basil with all other dressing ingredients in a blender container.
 Cover and blend on high till dressing is bright green and silky smooth.
-At first dressing will be flecked with bits of basil, but keep going and it will smooth out.
+When you start blending, the dressing will be flecked with bits of basil.
+Keep going and it will smooth out.
 Taste and add more salt and pepper if needed.
 Set aside.

-- Remove steak from refrigerator 45 minutes before grilling.
+Remove steak from the refrigerator 45 minutes before grilling.

-- Place steaks on the grill and cook for 5-7 minutes per side, or until meat reaches 130˚F (for rare) 135˚F (for medium rare) or 140˚F (for medium) If meat is deep golden brown on the outside, but has still not reached the desired internal temperature, move meat to indirect heat to finish cooking.
+Place steaks on the grill and cook until meat reaches the desired temperature.
+See Café Tips above in the post for steak temperatures.
+If the meat is deep golden brown on the outside, but has still not reached the desired internal temperature, move the meat to indirect heat to finish cooking.